FIVE SONGS (LIEDER), OP. 47

 varied strophes followed by a closing sestet, the musical setting

 matching the sonnet form.
-E-FLAT MAJOR, 6/8 time.
+E-FLAT MAJOR, 6/8 time

 German Text: